-I’m the Principal Investigator of the BUFFER project, a 2-year grant from the National Science Centre carried out at the University of Gdańsk (Poland).
+In the last two years, I was the Principal Investigator of the BUFFER project, a grant from the National Science Centre carried out at the University of Gdańsk (Poland).
+More information about the project in the dedicated page (BUFFER).

 During my PhD I investigated the interaction among macrofauna, macrophytes and microbial communities in aquatic environments.
 In particular, my research focused on ecosystem services provided by macrophytes and macrofauna evaluated through a biogeochemical approach.